 Total Credits: 64–65

-***With Biology or Chemistry Department approval, two semesters of Undergraduate Research may be substituted for one advanced elective.
+*With Biology or Chemistry Department approval, no more than one advanced elective may be substituted by two semesters of Undergraduate Research.

 Recommended Course Sequencing for Biochemistry Majors